wassimkha/Machine-Learning-Algorithms/README.md

 # Machine learning algorithms
-These are implementations of some of the most popular machine learning algorithms, most of the data and theory was provided by andrew ng in his machine learning course.
+These algorithms are implementations from scratch (Using python and numpy) of some of the most popular machine learning and Deep learning algorithm.